Prithimpassa family: History

 Dev Bhallav, a Brahmin Shiqdar of Longla, was on a pilgrimage when he needed money, and so he borrowed fifteen gold coins from Salamat.
 On another occasion, Salamat visited Bhallav's home and Bhallav's daughter appeared in front of them out of curiosity.
-Salamat arbitrarily spat and the saliva fell on Bhallav's daughters body.
+Salamat arbitrarily spat and the saliva fell on the body of Bhallav's daughter.
 In reaction, Bhallav deemed that both of their Brahmin status had been lost and thus married her off to Salamat, and then migrated to Kashidham.

 Ismail Khan Lodi was the son of Sakhi Salamat.
 He was titled Nawab Amir-ul-Umara in the court of Daud Khan Karrani, Sultan of Bengal.
 The father of the King, Sulaiman Khan Karrani made him the Governor of Orissa.
 The title Khan-e-Jahan was later conferred on him by Daud Khan too.
 He married the daughter of Daud Khan.
-Ismail Khan Lodi partook in the Battle of Rajmahal which was against the Mughal Empire.
+Ismail Khan Lodi partook in the Battle of Rajmahal against the Mughal Empire.
 After Akbar saw Ismail's bravery he took the aid of his general Shaikh Alauddin Chisti and made Ismail Khan Lodi the local Nawab and provided him assurance over his rule.
-Ismail had a son named Nawab Shams ad-Din Muhammad Khan (1624-1682).
+Ismail had a son named Nawab Shams ad-Din Muhammad Khan (1624–1682).

 Ismail's grandson was Muhammad Rabi Khan (d.
 1774), who grew to become a respected maulvi and scholar of Persian at the court of the Nawab of Bengal Alivardi Khan in Murshidabad as well as the Naib Nazim of Dhaka.
 He became a teacher to several children of the ruling Nawab family which included Sarfaraz Khan, Zain ud-Din Ahmed Khan and Nawazish Muhammad Khan.
 On one occasion, a scorpion entered into his jama without Rabi noticing, whilst he was assembled at the Nawab's court.
 A while later, the scorpion bit into Rabi, burning his skin and turning him red-faced.
 Intending to maintain his professionalism at the court, Rabi strived to keep his posture and not react loudly.
 However, those close to him including Nawab Alivardi Khan noticed something was wrong and asked him what the problem was to which Rabi explained.
-Impressed by how much respect Rabi showed to him, Alivardi Khan subsequently granted him the title of Danishmand (learned one in Persian) for his wisdom as well as large jagirs.
+Impressed by how much respect Rabi showed to him, Alivardi Khan subsequently granted him the title of Danishmand (learned one in Persian) for his wisdom as well as large jagirs in 1735.
 Rabi returned to Prithimpassa after Alivardi's death and also received land-grants from the likes of Nawab Mir Qasim and Emperor Alamgir II.
 There was even a calendar in his honour at the palaces of the Nawabs in Murshidabad.
 In 1756, he founded a bazaar near the family estate known as Rabir Bazar (Rabi's market) which remains in existence today in the Kulaura Upazila.